 For me, flying is the best time to catch up on my reading.
 Recently, while on a two and a half hour flight to Austin, I realized that after I had taken my seat and was all buckled in, I didn’t have anything to read.
 So, my only reading options for the time being was to resort to the airline’s magazine and skim through in hopes of finding something interesting to read about.
-In this particular issue that was in-flight, Oprah Winfrey was on the cover.
+As it turns out, I grabbed a copy of the in-flight magazine with Oprah Winfrey on the cover.

 In the Sky Delta article, Adeyemi says that her inspiration for her debut novel, “The Children of Blood And Bone,” a West African fantasy novel, came from a visit to the National Afro-Brazilian Museum gift shop in Salvador Brazil, where she spotted pictures of African gods and goddesses that moved her.

 “Seeing them depicted in a sacred way, I knew I was going to do something with that idea.”